LastCaress77/resume/README.md

 # Resumes - short and long

-Currently looking to enter the Threat and Vulnerability Managememnt field.
-Please feel free to message if my resumes fit a need.

 My Resume in markdown with python to make a PDF

+Currently very happy with my employeer and not looking to make a change.
+Happy to connect and mentor.